DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-usage/commands/bank-commands.md

 **Permission:** dkcoins.command.bank<br />

 This command controls the member management of the bank.
+For more information about the member commands, [click here](bank-member-commands.md).

 ***